 There you go, exactly the processing becomes very tricky.
-So it’s interesting, you’ve experienced that and it becomes quite effort full, I imagine
+So it’s interesting, you’ve experienced that and it becomes quite an effort full, I imagine

 Bill Gasiamis 16:38

-Yeah, and really draining a lot of energy and very difficult to get the brain to do the next thing that you wanted to do because that it’s completely, you’re completely exhausted at a brain you know level and the reason why and I only experienced that for a few months and then by the time in a good time to have my neuro psych assessment, you know, had improved because the swelling had decreased, and all the things that needed to happen started to happen, right?
+Yeah, and really draining a lot of energy and very difficult to get the brain to do the next thing that you wanted to do because that it’s completely, you’re completely exhausted at a brain you know level, and the reason why and I only experienced that for a few months and then by the time in a good time to have my neuro-psych assessment, you know, had improved because the swelling had decreased, and all the things that needed to happen started to happen, right?
 And then it just came online automatically.
 But I realized that a lot of people won’t understand that as healing occurs, things come back.
-So practice also supports those things can be a little better.
+So practice also supports those things that can be a little better.

 Bill Gasiamis 17:28

-Now, I know that so some of the challenges that occur for speech created by what we’ve already discussed, but is it true and is it correct that other people experience speech loss because of because of being incubated for quite a period of time where they’ve had tubes in their throat for quite a while?
+Now, I know that so some of the challenges that occur for speech are created by what we’ve already discussed, but is it true and is it correct that other people experience speech loss because of being incubated for quite a period of time where they’ve had tubes in their throat for quite a while?